Avian influenza virus strains are described as low pathogenicity avian influenza (LPAI) or high pathogenicity avian influenza (HPAI).

 Government actions

-All infected premises were subject to quarantine, depopulation, disposal and decontamination in accordance with the AUSVETPLAN Response strategy for avian influenza.
+All infected premises are subject to quarantine, depopulation, disposal and decontamination in accordance with the AUSVETPLAN Response strategy for avian influenza.
 AUSVETPLAN also provides clear guidance on maintaining acceptable animal welfare standards during an emergency response.

 Egg and chicken meat supply